MSc Social Innovation and Entrepreneurship

 Workers with design skills are 47% more productive in their jobs and whilst already contributing £209bn to the UK economy and that value is growing at a faster rate than the rest of the economy.
 (Design Council, 2018)

-You may create your own social entrepreneurial venture or join an existing one.
-Whatever you choose, you will be able to hit the ground running.
+You may create a social entrepreneurial venture or join an existing one.
+Whatever you choose, you'll be able to hit the ground running.

-You will graduate with a portfolio of work that shows what you can do, you may have an emergent venture, and you will have a network of contacts to draw on whether you are starting-up or seeking innovative roles.
+You will graduate with a portfolio of work that shows what you can do - you may even have an emergent venture.
+You will have built a network of contacts to draw on whether you are starting-up or seeking innovative roles.